ThinkDataEd/curriculum/docs/unit4/lesson19.md

 One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.

 ###<p style="background: black; color: white; text-align: center;">**Next Day**</p>
-Students will end their water usage campaign data collection after today’s lesson.
+Students will end their Team Participatory Sensing campaign data collection after today’s lesson.
 Starting the next day, they will analyze their data as part of the [End of Unit 4 project](end.md).